-Fall: Girls'/Boys' Cross-Country, Football, Volleyball, Cheerleading, Golf, Girls' Tennis Winter: Girls'/Boys' Basketball, Wrestling, Cheerleading
+Fall: Girls'/Boys' Cross-Country, Football, Volleyball, Cheerleading, Girls' / Boys' Golf, Girls' Tennis Winter: Girls'/Boys' Basketball, Diving, Wrestling, Cheerleading

 Spring: Baseball, Softball, Girls'/Boys' Track, and Boys' Tennis, Girls'/Boys' Lacrosse All students who participate in athletics must have an updated physical on file with the middle school athletic office.
 A physical card is good for one calendar year from its date of issuance.
-All forms are completed and maintained online at https://bigwalnut.finalforms.com/
+All forms are completed and maintained online at https://bigwalnut.finalforms.com that any student not passing the necessary four (4) subjects at the end of each nine (9) week grading period will be ineligible during the next nine (9) week grading period.
+No special recitations or tests are to be given for the purpose of making a student academically eligible.
+It shall be the responsibility of the Athletic Director to devise and operate procedures for gathering information on student academic eligibility.
+Semester averages, exams, or yearly grade averages have no effect on eligibility.